 People on the journey of habit building and personal growth want motivation as well as relevant information to keep going.
 Remente pulls it off through its email.

 Clothing is a reflection of your personality.
-This email by Dolls Kill, an apparel brand, has the flavor of personality-based psychographic segmentation.
+This email from Dolls Kill, an apparel brand, has the flavor of personality-based psychographic segmentation.

 You can not only apply it for better keyword targeting but also craft ad copies that grab the attention of your target audience.